Choosing between Kestra and n8n for workflow automation comes down to five questions:

 Cloud plans start at €20/month for 2,500 executions (Starter) and €50/month for 10,000 executions (Pro).
 The self-hosted Community Edition is free with unlimited executions.
 The self-hosted Business plan at €667/month adds SSO, Git source control, and environments.
 Enterprise pricing is custom.

-A 50-step workflow in n8n counts as one execution, while the same workflow in tools like Zapier would count as 50 operations, making n8n cheaper at scale.
+A 50-step workflow in n8n counts as one execution, while the same workflow in tools like Zapier would count as 50 operations (see n8n vs. Zapier for a full breakdown), making n8n cheaper at scale.

 ZoomInfo Lite is a permanent free tier with 10 monthly export credits and access to the B2B database.
-Paid plans vary by product line (Sales, Marketing, Operations) and tier (Professional, Advanced, Enterprise), with credits consumed when exporting contact or company profiles.
-ZoomInfo is shifting toward consumption-based pricing tied to API consumption and AI activity.
+Paid plans scale with usage and capability across Sales, Marketing, and Operations product lines, with credits consumed when exporting contact or company profiles.

 The key difference: Kestra and n8n charge for the automation engine.
 ZoomInfo charges for the data and intelligence that flows through it.
 For GTM workflows, you likely need both.